Kubalskiy/AliDEX/README.md

 They can see a list of products offered by the store, including their price and quantity.
 Shoppers can purchase a product, which will debit their account and send it to the store.
 The quantity of the item in the store’s inventory will be reduced by the appropriate amount.

+### Tests Included

+1. **Create New Store:** This has been designed to confirm that stores are created as expected.
+It runs checks to confirm that only the store owner creates stores when calling the `newStore` function and that other contract members such as the owner aren't classified as store owners by default.
+2. **Add Store Admin:** One of the intended functions of this contract is to allow a store owner to add additional admins to their store who can manage products and inevntory levels but not withdraw.
+This test is designed to chec that the only the owner can manage store admins and that the correct admin address is added when the `addAdmin` function is called.
+3. **Remove Store Admin:** This test is designed to check that admins are successfully removed when the `removeAdmin` function is called.
+This functionality can help to protect against comprimised store admin keys.
+4. **Add Product:** This test is designed to ensure that store owners can successfully add products to their store and that the correct details are carried through to the product listins.
+5. **Remove Product:** This test is designed to ensure that products are succesfully removed when the `removeProduct` function is called by a store owner or admin.

 ## Requirements for accessing hosted project